Overview

 Costs/funding

-Jointly funded TCC and Queensland Transport |
+Jointly funded organisations and Queensland Transport

-| Greenhouse
+Greenhouse

 Trees for Fleet |

-with Fleet fuel consumption.
+fuel consumption.

-of Council’s vehicle emissions.
+accounting for third of each Council’s vehicle emissions.

 Potential

-to expand the project in the future to further offsets |
+to expand in the future to foster further offsets

-Assists council
+Assists community

-to develop capacity in managing greenhouse emissions.
+and organisations to develop capacity in managing greenhouse emissions.

 Calculation